NetApp/ontap-rest-python/README.md

 ## Running the sample scripts in the Lab on Demand

 You can run the sample scripts in the NetApp Lab on Demand (LOD).
-The repository folder **lod** contains instructions as well as the script needed to initialize the LOD environment and get started using the Python samples.
+The repository folder **lod** contains instructions as well as the initialization script needed to configure the LOD environment.

 ## Support